InTEGr8or/whywetech/content/posts/testing-to-learn/_index.md

 date: 2022-08-25 12:00:00
 ---

+AWS Cloud Services is a large data object and learning it requires a fat data pipeline into your mind.
+I recently had to upgrade the throughput on that data-channel and I want to record here how that happened.

 I scheduled my first AWS Exam for a Friday and had been doing the in-course questions and passing at about 80%.
 Then, on the Wednesday morning before the scheduled exam I took the BenchPrep official practice exam.
 I scored **30%**.
 There was an elevation of urgency.

 Over the next several hours I blocked out all thinking about anything else, as much as that's possible.
 I was able to eleminate all social media and as much interpersonal communications as possible and isolate my brain to a dedicated task, flushing the cache on almost all other concerns and clearing my plate.